NFL TV Ratings For The Conference Championships, The Results Are In

 After a 10 percent decline in National Football League regular season viewership, an uptick in TV watchers would generally be expected once the playoffs roll around and the one-and-done games obviously become more meaningful.
 So far, however, that has not been the case.

-Ratings fell 13 percent year over year for the Wild Card weekend, 16 percent for the divisional round even though three of the four games went down to the wire, and results of the AFC and NFC title games show an eight percent drop from 2017.
-According to Nielsen, 43 million people were glued to their TVs watching football during last weekend’s games as opposed to 47 million the year before, AP reported.
+Ratings fell 13 percent year-over-year for the Wild Card weekend, and 16 percent for the divisional round, even though three of the four games went down to the wire.
+The results of the AFC and NFC title games show an eight percent drop from 2017.
+According to Nielsen, 43 million people were glued to their TVs watching football during last weekend’s games, as opposed to 47 million the year before, AP reported.

-NFL and NBC execs, along with a cadre of advertisers, probably breathed a sigh of relief when New England Patriots QB Tom Brady engineered yet another comeback in the win over the Jacksonville Jaguars.
+NFL and NBC execs, along with a cadre of advertisers, probably breathed a sigh of relief when New England Patriots QB Tom Brady engineered yet another comeback win over the Jacksonville Jaguars.
 In the media industry, the Jags vs. the Minnesota Vikings or the Philadelphia Eagles would not have been considered a marquee matchup.
-Based on their apparent rooting preferences, most of America will probably be hate-watching the Super Bowl with hopes that the Eagles can pull an upset as Brady and Coach Bill Belichick seek their sixth title in eight tries.
+Based on their apparent rooting preferences, most of America will probably be hate-watching the Super Bowl and hoping that the Eagles can pull an upset as Brady and Coach Bill Belichick seek their sixth title in eight tries.
 A Pats blowout, on the other hand, could result in a lot of channel switching and unwatched commercials.

-Super Bowl LII will air on the NBC television network on February 4 starting at 6:30 p.m.
-Eastern time
+Super Bowl LII will air on the NBC television network on February 4, starting at 6:30 p.m.
+Eastern time.

-According to the New York Post, the Jags-Pats faceoff nonetheless garnered a huge audience, the most-watched TV program since last year’s Super Bowl in fact, while the Eagles victory of the Vikings was the lowest-rated NFC title game in nine years.
+According to the New York Post, the Jags-Pats playoff game garnered a huge audience as the most-watched TV program since last year’s Super Bowl, while the Eagles victory over the Vikings was the lowest-rated NFC title game in nine years.

 America hates the Patriots. pic.twitter.com/bOa4ONdgJ7